wordofwarning/wordofwarning.org/current/2015-worksahead/index.md

 >• *Some cracking emerging artists having the chance to perform here has made for some brilliant entertainment.*
 >• *…creates a safe space from within which artists and audiences can develop.*

+####Access Information
+Age advisory: 16+ A double bill of new performance in development, the evening will last approximately 1½ hours — each show lasts approximately 30 minutes, with a 30 minute interval between during which our audience will be asked to return to the bar/foyer.
+Mainly spoken English.
+For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####Credits
-[Works Ahead](/hab/worksahead) 2015 is commissioned by hÅb + co-produced with Contact; Project Mentor: Peader Kirk.
-Supported using public funding by Arts Council England + funded by Manchester City Council.
+[Works Ahead](/hab/worksahead) 2015 is commissioned by hÅb + co-produced with Contact; supported using public funding by Arts Council England + funded by Manchester City Council.<br>Project Mentor: Peader Kirk